-The easiest way is to simply redistribute the complete I2C Studio package. telos offers a Merge Module, which allows to integrate the complete I2C Studio installation into the user’s own setup package.
+The easiest way is to simply redistribute the complete telos I2C Studio package.
+For this purpose telos offers a Merge Module, which allows to integrate the complete telos I2C Studio installation into the user’s own setup package.
 As disk space is no longer an issue these days, this is the recommended way.
 It makes support for all parties a lot easier.

 If the tools, which are used to create the setup package, do not support the installation of drivers by themselves, telos recommends to use the Driver Install Frameworks (DIFx) from Microsoft, which is part of the WDK.